sundarenius/setpaths-cli/README.md

 # setpaths-cli
 A CLI command to set folder structures for development.

+This will create a development folder structure in ${your_home_directory}/Documents/dev

 ## How to
 ```
  1. npm i -g @hakansundstrom/setpaths-cli